panaaj/nmeasimulator/README.md

 # NMEASimulator

-## NMEA data stream generator.
+## NMEA / Signal K data stream generator.

 #### _Available for: Windows, Mac, Linux and Raspberry Pi_.

-NMEASimulator is an NMEA data stream generator to mimic vessel movement, engine status, water depth, etc.
+NMEASimulator is an NMEA / Signal K data stream generator to mimic vessel movement, engine status, water depth, etc.

+As well as generating both NMEA0183 and Signal K data streams it also sends `ViewSync`UDP packets which can be used by Google Earth(tm) and LiquidGalaxy installations.

-It can work in two modes:
+It can work in three modes:

 __1. Set initial seed values and then perodically apply a delta to them to mimic vessel movemen t.__
 - Individual values can be manually overridden _(supports using keyboard arrows Up-Down alters speed and L-R alters heading)_.